Back

 Media Relay Version 2 (MRV2)

-One of the latest protocols to hit the scene is MRV2.
-The digital audio technology and advertising company Triton Digital developed the MRV2 protocol as a proprietary streaming transport protocol for use between the station’s master control room and CDN.
+Digital audio technology and advertising company Triton Digital developed the MRV2 protocol as a proprietary streaming transport protocol for use between the station’s master control room and CDN.
 The objective is to make ad stitching (server-side ad insertion) more accurate and maintain high-quality listening experiences.
 In April 2023, Triton Digital announced that Wheatstone would be adding the MRV2 protocol to its streaming products and software.

 High Efficiency Streaming Protocol Live (HESP.live)